 Dog parks appear to be a consistent source of controversy amongst dog owners and dog professionals.
-Most professionals avoid the dog park like it was a dose of Parvovirus even though a trip to the park can be pure “doggie heaven” for your pooch.
+Many professionals avoid the dog park like it was a dose of Parvovirus even though a trip to the park can be pure “doggie heaven” for your pooch.
 The disappointing truth is that many factors can quickly add up to a damaging experience for the dogs instead of the fun canine social outlet that it should be.
 The primary reason for this is that owners are perpetually bombarded with bad information.
 Most of the information that’s readily accessible to owners is so caught up in anthropomorphic or wolf ideology that actual canine behavioral truths are few and far between.
-In addition to owners having a lack of expertise in dog-dog interactions (do not confuse experience with expertise), the dog park has been flooded with dog walkers.
-It is very common to see a dog walker with as many as eight to ten dogs, all with behavioral idiosyncrasies and all without enough individual attention.
+In addition to owners having a lack of expertise in dog-dog interactions (do not confuse experience with expertise), at times the park is flooded with dogs.
 With so many dogs at the park, problems can start spiraling out of control if owners do not have some basic behavioral understanding.
-Here are a couple rules that every dog owner should know and respect before going to the park.
+Here are a few pointers that every dog owner should know and respect before going to the park.

-Rule 2: Do not bring intact dogs to the dog park.
+2: Avoid bringing intact dogs to the dog park.

 A massive amount of bite injuries come from owners trying to break up fights.
 The ASPCA lists the best approach for breaking up a dog fight and can be found at the bottom of this link (http://www.aspcabehavior.org/articles/52/Choosing-Playmates-for-Your-Dog-.aspx).

-Rule 5: Do not bring puppies to the dog park.
+5: Do not bring young puppies to the dog park.

-The dog park is not an appropriate place to socialize your puppy.
+Not only is the park loaded with disease causing microbes, but puppies can be easily traumatized or learn poor play habits.
 If you need a place for your puppy to play and socialize, numerous dog schools offer puppy play that is monitored by professionals in a safe environment.
 Some dogs have no patience for the rude social behaviors of puppies and in some cases the result is a trip to the hospital.